 - Includes entire Hulu streaming library

 FuboTV is a streaming service that provides access to quite a few pay-TV channels.
-You get channels like TLC so you can watch the latest season of Dr. Pimple Popper along with episodes that the network makes available on-demand.
+You get channels like TLC so you can watch Dr. Pimple Popper, along with episodes that the network makes available on-demand.

 FuboTV is an excellent place to go for sports, but it offers many other more general channels as well, including fuboTV.
-Over 90 channels are offered in its Family package for $64.99/month (after a 7-day free trial).
+Over 90 channels are offered in its Pro Plan for $69.99 per month.

 - TLC, MTV, and more are available in fuboTV’s channel lineup